 Do not drive until you have met the terms of reinstatement and have your license back.

-Investigation of Driving While Prohibited Charges in Saskatchewan
+Investigation of Driving While Prohibited Charges in Kelowna

 An investigation of a driving while prohibited charge is usually initiated at a routine police stop, at the scene of an accident, or after a driver is pulled over or pursued.

-It is possible that police officers will stake out your address and wait for you to operate your vehicle if you are prohibited from driving.
+It is possible that officers from the Kelowna RCMP will stakeout your address and wait for you to operate your vehicle if you are prohibited from driving.
 In recent years, it has become more common for police to be on the lookout for people driving while disqualified or suspended.
 We have seen cases where the police conduct surveillance for hours on the homes of prohibited drivers to wait for them to slip up.